- Download our Moving to Dublin Guide (PDF)

 What neighbourhoods are popular among expats?

 Expats often prefer neighbourhoods like Ballsbridge, Ranelagh and Dublin 4, known for their amenities, proximity to the city centre and community feel.
 Areas like Sandyford and Leopardstown are also popular due to their proximity to business parks and tech companies.
-Each neighbourhood has its own character, so it’s worth visiting a few to see which one feels like home.
+Each neighbourhood has a distinct character, so it’s worth visiting a few to see which one feels like home.

 How do I set up utilities and services in Dublin?